Free Meal Waiver Set to Expire

 Online Application Help Guide

-Applications for the 2021-22 school year may be completed electronically at www.schoolcafe.com/friscoisd, printed directly from the Frisco ISD website, or picked up from your child’s campus or or the Child Nutrition District office.
+Applications may be completed electronically at www.schoolcafe.com/friscoisd, printed directly from the Frisco ISD website, or picked up from your child’s campus or or the Child Nutrition District office.
 Applications received electronically at www.schoolcafe.com/friscoisd are processed more quickly.
 NOTE: We can only process applications for the current school year.
 Please submit only one form per household.
+Applications for each new school year are available after July 1.

-Paper applications are available in each school’s office and in the school Nutrition Office.
+Paper applications are available in each school’s office and in the school nutrition office.
 In addition, applications may be downloaded and printed from our website.
 All paper applications must be submitted in the original form with original signature.
-It is free to use SchoolCafé if you would like to apply for Free and Reduced-Priced Meals.
+It is free to use SchoolCafé if you would like to apply for meal benefits.

 Completed applications must be returned to Frisco ISD, Attn: Christie Lesnau, 12050 Rolater Road, Frisco, Texas.
 Any questions regarding the approval process should be directed to 469-633-6997 or firstname.lastname@example.org.